H-Gomez/frontend-barebones/README.md

 # Frontend Barebones

 A barebones front-end development environment which handles the setup of ESLint, Prettier, Parcel and other development dependencies.

+Run `npm install` to get started.
+That's it.

 # What's Included
 ### Dev Dependecies